system-zero/system-zero/data/docs/la.md

   else it is relative to the `__loadpath` intrinsic string array variable.
 If the unit couldn't be found, then an error terminates execution.

+# evalfile syntax and semantics:

+  var val = evalfile ("fname")

+  evalfile is like loadfile, with some differences described below.

+  Files that are loaded with `evalfile` always reevaluated, thus they can provide different code.

+  Such units should provide a return statement that return a value, like they were functions.

+  Such units are always freed after evaluation, so they should return memory types that survive from the releasing.

 # import syntax and semantics:

   import ("modulename")